scheinerman/ImplicitGraphs.jl/README.md

 ```
 The `yes` function always returns `true` for any `Int`.
 The `N` function returns the two neighbors of a vertex `v`.
 (For a truly infinite path, use `BigInt` in place of `Int`).

+Note that if `v` is an element of its own neighbor set, that represents a loop at vertex `v`.

 ### Undirected and directed graphs

 The user-supplied `out_neighbors` function can be used to create both undirected and directed graphs.
 If an undirected graph is intended, be sure that if `{v,w}` is an edge of the graph, then `w` will be in the list returned by `out_neighbors(v)` and `v` will be in the list returned by `out_neighbors(w)`.